 The most basic human needs are at the bottom of this hierarchy.
-These basic human needs include air, food, water, clothing, shelter, sleep and reproduction.
+These basic human needs include air, food, water, clothing, shelter, sleep, and reproduction.
 The next tier involves the need for safety.
-This includes things such as resources, health, employment, personal security and property.
-After safety needs, love and belonging is the next tier on the pyramid.
-This tier looks at things such as family, intimacy and friendship, where the next tier is esteem and focuses on ideas such as strength, self-respect and freedom.
+This includes things such as resources, health, employment, personal security, and property.
+After safety, needs, love, and belonging are the next tiers on the pyramid.
+These tiers look at things such as family, intimacy, and friendship.
+The next tier is esteem which focuses on ideas such as strength, self-respect, and freedom.

 The very top of the hierarchy is self-actualization.
 This is where you become the most that you can be by living to your absolute fullest potential.